isavita/wise_gpt_ex/README.md

 # WiseGPTEx

-WiseGPTEx is an Elixir library that utilizes OpenAI's GPT-3.5-turbo model and Anthropic's Claude model to provide intelligent question answering, reasoning capabilities, and AI-generated text completions.
+WiseGPTEx is an Elixir library that integrates with various language models, including OpenAI's GPT-3.5-turbo, Anthropic's Claude model, and Mistral's AI model.
+It provides intelligent question answering, reasoning capabilities, and AI-generated text completions across these platforms.

 ## Installation